-So on this occasion I am heading for the first time to see Galway United play against the Bohs.
+So on this occasion I am heading for the first time to see Galway United, who are playing against the Bohs.

 Galway (As Gaeilge: Gaillimh), out in the West of Ireland in County Galway, is arguably Ireland’s fun capital, a smallish sized city of about 75,000 people where there is some kind of festival going on every week.
 Yeah Galway is always cool.
 Used to spend many a family holiday as a kid out in Salthill in a cold caravan overlooking Galway bay.
 Ah the memories.